Northcliffe Park: History

 The site was used to mine coal and quarry sandstone and fireclay from the 17th to early 20th centuries.
 Research has uncovered more than 40 coal shafts and at least ten quarry sites.
 The 35 hectare was donated in June 1920 by Sir Norman Rae.
 The area was due to be sold during 1919 and a remark by Rae to a colleague about how it would benefit the people of shipley, prompted Rae to follow his own advice and after the sale at auction fell through, he purchased the land and had it adapted into a park, though the current main entrance to the playing fields opposite the "Branch Junction" in Shipley, did not open until 1929.
 The area was historically written as North Clough which during the 19th and 20th centuries became first Northcliff and then Northcliffe.
 Written records for deciding the space and borders of the allotments lists the site as being North Cliff Woods.
 Care and maintenance of the park was the remit of Shipley Urban District Council which was absorbed into Bradford Council in 1974.
+In 2025, Northcliffe Park alongside others within the Bradford District, were designated as local nature reserves.

 The park consists of the woodland, parkland, allotments and the Sir Norman Rae playing fields.
 The playing fields were previously the site of the nine-hole Shipley Golf Course which had been on the site since 1897.
 The 18-hole Northcliffe Golf Club now straddles the north and western edges of the park, though some evidence of the previous golf course on the playing fields can be seen.
 Bowling, tennis and cricket are available to play in the park with the addition of a fenced-in play area for children.
 During the Second World War, crops were grown in the park by Land Army girls for the war effort.